Department of Computer Science

 I am part of the theory group and am also affiliated/collaborate with the CS-econ, AI/ML, and database groups at Duke.

-I currently have openings for postdocs, graduate students, and undergraduates.
+I currently have openings for graduate students and undergraduates.
+I also occasionally have opening for postdocs.
 Please see here for details.

 Kevin Sun (3rd year PhD student)